Skip to main contentAccessibility Statement

 • do they want to live on their own or with other people?

-• will they be thinking about renting or buying their home?
+• will they rent or buy their home?

 • how will they pay for their home?